 Guided tour on World Heritage in the school summer holidays daily 2-3pm.

-Stevns Klint is a beauty and drama to behold.
-And also part of UNESCO World Heritage !
-On a summerday, the chalk seafloor colours the sea with amazing shades of blue, and the white cliff stands proud, topped by the green crowns of the trees.
-The cliff is both attractive and dramatic, and it is said, that the Cliff King "Klintekongen" has his residence in one of the caves in the cliff.
+On a sommerday, the chalk seafloor colours the sea with amizing shades of blue, and the white cliff stands proud, topped by the green crowns of the trees.
+The cliff isboth attractive and dramatic, and it is said that the Cliff King "Klintekongen" has summer residence in one of the caves in the cliff.

-Viewed from the sea, the 18 kilometre long cliff rises as a massiv promontory.
-If you come by land, you must prepare yourself for a surprise when the flat land of Stevns is abruptly cut off by the 41 metre high cliff.
+Viewed from the sea, the almost 20 kilomtrelong cliff rises as a massiv promontory.
+If you come by land you must prepare yourself for a surprise when the flat land of Stevns i abruptly cut off by the 41 metre high cliff.
 From the top of the cliff you have an unrestricted view over the Øresund and on clear days to Sweden and the Øresund bridge.

-Stevns Klint consists of chalk and limestone formed 65 million years ago, when a deep sea covered Denmark.
-The lower part of the cliff consists of chalk made up by microscopic algea.
+Stevns Klint consist of chalk and limestone formed 65 million years ago, when the sea covered Denamrk.
+The lower part of the cliff consist of chalk made up by microscopic algea.
 The chalk holds fossils from animals that lived on the seafloor - eschinoids, bivalves and many others.
-The upper part of the cliff is sa hard limestone with marked wavy bands of flint (chert).
-This limestone was used in the past for building stone.
-The soft chalk in the lower part of the cliffs is slowly washed away by waves whereas the hard-wearing limestone from the upper part remains, forming the characteristic anvil-like profile of the cliff.
+The upper part of the cliff is a hard limestone with marked wavy bands of flint (chert).
+This limestone was used in the past for building houses.
+The soft chalk in the lower part of the cliffs is slowly washed away by waves where as the hard-wearing limestone from the upper part remains, forming the characteristic anvil-like profile of the cliff.
 Cliff-falls occur when an overhang collapses or loose blocks fall - generally during winter or spring.